 Play On Lake Conroe

 Lake Conroe is a recreational lake with easy access to the water that visitors can enjoy year-round.
 All kinds of water sports such as kayaking, canoeing, jet-skiing, and boat rentals are offered on the lake.
 Picnic tables, fire pits, fishing piers, and a swimming area is also available.

 Want to rent a boat?
 You can do that at Einstein’s Ship Store|Boat Rentals or any other outfitter that offers boat rental service.
 Boating is a big deal on this lake – whether boats are for fishing or water sports, it’s an outdoor activity that gets you out on the lake.
 Renting a tour guide is also an option.
 I spent a couple of hours on the water with Captain Mary from Einsteins.
 The weather was excellent, and the view was even better.
 Einstein’s is located in the Margaritaville Resort and is open to the public.
 Other boat and watercraft options to rent include runabouts, lagoon cruises, party barges, and this cutest yellow duck pedal boat.

 Shop Downtown Conroe

-Downtown Conroe is full of character, lots of history, and the shopping is good too.
+Downtown Conroe is full of character and history, and the shopping is good too.
 I found a red hat, some home decor, and a colorful scarf at the cutest boutique in town.
 Plus, I met a friend at the Main Street Market boutique.
-As you’re walking around, be sure to check out the 13 art benches that colorfully show Conroe’s history.
+As you’re walking around, check out the 13 art benches that colorfully show Conroe’s history.

 Veteran’s Memorial Park

 The Veteran’s Memorial Park is a beautiful dedication to the men and women who served in the war.
 It’s free to park and walk around.
-If you see the flags flying above from I45 on the east side, you’re close.
+You’re close if you see the flags flying above from I45 on the east side.
 It could very well be a great history lesson for the kids.
 However, I learned a few things from the signs and statues.

 Sam Houston National Park